andreysaf/pii-redaction-openai-pdftron/README.md

 ### PII Identification

 `getNamesAndAddressesFromOpenAI` accepts text extracted from a document, and builds a `prompt` that accepts a natural language command to extract names and addresses.
 It can be modified to search for other information.
+For testing purposes the function is commented out.
+Please uncomment and build your `prompt` as needed.

 ```javascript
 const getNamesAndAddressesFromOpenAI = async (text) => {